Skip to content

 tokenizer.submit()

-Non-Payment Authentication (NPA): If you call tokenizer.submit() without an amount while 3DS is enabled, the authentication will run as a Non-Payment Authentication.
-NPA is used for verifying cards without charging them (e.g., adding a card to a vault).
-If your intent is a payment transaction, always include the amount.
+Non-Payment Authentication (NPA): Calling tokenizer.submit() without an amount runs as NPA — used for verifying cards without charging them (e.g. adding to a vault).
+For payment transactions, always include the amount.

-When 3DS is enabled, the submission callback's response object includes a paay property containing the 3DS authentication results.
+The submission callback's response includes a paay property with the 3DS authentication results.

 javascript